MadelineRLuth/MadelineRLuth.github.io/index.md

 ## Professional Profile

-My name is Madeline and I am a [Biomedical Sciences](https://biomedsci.ucsd.edu) graduate student in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/) at UCSD.
+My name is Madeline and I am currently a [Biomedical Sciences](https://biomedsci.ucsd.edu) PhD student in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/) at UC San Diego.
 I am also a member of the [Malaria Drug Accelerator (MalDA) Consortium](https://winzeler.ucsd.edu/malda/), where my chief role is to process sequencing data from drug-resistant parasites.
 On the side, I manage the Twitter handles for both the [Winzeler Lab](https://twitter.com/WinzelerLabUCSD) group and [MalDA](https://twitter.com/MalariaTargetID).

+Previously, I obtained my B.S. in Microbiology from UC Riverside, where I worked as an undergraduate research assistant in the labs of David Crowley and Sharon Walker.

 Check out my Google Scholar profile [here](https://scholar.google.com/citations?user=ZwSmvToAAAAJ&hl=en) for a full list of publications and other scholarly work.

 ![profile](https://avatars1.githubusercontent.com/u/50251155?s=460&v=4)